Puppetry: North America

 The Teotihuacan culture (Central Mexico) of 600 AD made figurines with moveable arms and legs as part of their funerary rites.
 Native Americans also used ceremonial puppets.

 In 1519, two puppeteers accompanied Hernando Cortez on his first journey to Mexico.
 Europeans brought their own puppet traditions with them, but gradually distinctive styles, forms and puppet characters developed in North America.

 During the Depression, folk puppeteers traveled with carnivals, working with their own scripts and with dioramas and marionettes of their own manufacture.

 Some advances in 20th-century puppetry have originated in the United States.
 Marionette puppetry was combined with television as early as the 1940s, with Howdy Doody of the United States being a notable marionette in this field.
 Bil Baird worked on revitalising marionette theatre and puppetry in the United States.
-He and his wife, Cora Eisenberg had their own marionette theatre in New York.
+He and his wife, Cora Eisenberg, had their own marionette theatre in New York.
 Ventriloquist, Edgar Bergen also made a major contribution.
 In the 1960s Peter Schumann's Bread and Puppet Theater developed the political and artistic possibilities of puppet theatre in a distinctive, powerful and immediately recognizable way.
 At roughly the same time, Jim Henson was creating a type of soft, foam-rubber and cloth puppet which became known collectively as Muppets.
 Initially, through the children's television show Sesame Street, and later in The Muppet Show and on film, these inspired many imitators and are today are recognised almost everywhere (Henson also branched out into animatronics through the formation of his Creature Shop, as showcased in his films The Dark Crystal and Labyrinth).
-Wayland Flowers also made a major contribution to adult puppetry with his satirical puppet, Madame.
+Wayland Flowers also made a contribution to adult puppetry with his satirical puppet, Madame.

-Sid and Marty Krofft are two of Americas most well known puppeteers and were mainly known for their live action children's TV series in the 60s and 70s namely HR Puffinstuff and Lidsville.
+Sid and Marty Krofft are two of Americas puppeteers and were mainly known for their live action children's TV series in the 60s and 70s.

 Puppets also have been used in the Star Wars films, notably with the character of Yoda.
 His voice and manipulation was provided by Frank Oz.